azaghal/Factorio-PavementDriveAssistContinued/readme.md

 ---
 ## Introduction

-*The nearly forgotten original from sillyfly, now available in a vastly improved version for 0.14+.*
+*The nearly forgotten original from sillyfly, now available in a vastly improved version.*

 **Pavement Drive Assist**